ome/omero-documentation/omero/sysadmins/unix/install-web.rst

 .. note:: Support for Apache deployment has been dropped in 5.3.0.

-    If your organization's policies only allow Apache to be used as the external-facing web-server you should configure Apache to proxy connections to an Nginx instance running on your OMERO server i.e. use Apache as a reverse proxy.
+    If your organization's policies only allow Apache to be used as the external-facing web-server you should configure Apache to proxy connections to an NGINX instance running on your OMERO server i.e. use Apache as a reverse proxy.
 For more details see
     `Apache mod_proxy documentation <https://httpd.apache.org/docs/current/mod/mod_proxy.html>`_.

 Logging in to OMERO.web